AWS IAM: Architecting Identity, Access, and Authorization at Scale

 --access-key-id AKIAIOSFODNN7EXAMPLE

-# Update trust policy of a role
+Update the trust policy of a role

 aws iam update-assume-role-policy \